 View from the German-British Chamber on the Brexit Situation, with links to key information sources.

-Director's Letter - June 2018
+Director's Letter - August 2018

 EU Preparedness Notices

 On 29 March 2017, the United Kingdom notified the European Council of its intention to leave the European Union.
 Unless a ratified withdrawal agreement establishes another date or the European Council, in accordance with Article 50(3) of the Treaty on European Union and in agreement with the United Kingdom, unanimously decides that the Treaties cease to apply at a later date, all Union primary and secondary law will cease to apply to the United Kingdom from 30 March 2019, 00:00h (CET) ('the withdrawal date').
 The United Kingdom will then become a third country.

 These notices, which aim at preparing citizens and stakeholders for the withdrawal of the United Kingdom, set out the consequences in the following policy areas:

 - Communications Networks, Content and Technology

 - Employment, Social Affairs and Inclusion

 - Maritime Affairs and Fisheries

 THE FUTURE RELATIONSHIP BETWEEN THE UNITED KINGDOM AND THE EUROPEAN UNION